Appalachia in The Hunger Games Trilogy by Suzanne Collins

 Collins, Suzanne.
 The Hunger Games.
 New York: Scholastic, 2008.
 Catching Fire, 2009.
 Mockingjay, 2010.

 Beware: Spoilers Below

 Introduction.
 The best-selling Hunger Games trilogy is set in the futuristic country of Panem, after North America was destroyed by "the disasters, the droughts, the storms, the fires, the encroaching seas that swallowed up so much of the land, the brutal war for what sustenance remained" (The Hunger Games, p.
 18).
 The trilogy's teenage narrator, Katniss Everdeen, lives in District 12, "the smallest, poorest district" (Mockingjay, paperback p.
 264).
 Once, early in the first book, she says she heard at school that District 12 is located in what was Appalachia.
 Although there are few other explicit references to Appalachia, this page outlines links I have found between Appalachian traditions and details in these novels.
+See below for more overview of the Hunger Games.
 If you have other ideas about connections between District 12 and Appalachia, or know of others who have written about this topic, please send your thoughts to Tina L. Hanlon.

-As an essay, this analysis is presented the book
+As an essay, this analysis is now published in the book

 McFarland's Critical Explorations in Science Fiction and Fantasy series, 2012.